Our guide to planning a cycling holiday in Annecy

 Cycling in Annecy – options to suit every type of rider

-We have put together a list of riding routes to help with your planning.
+We have put together a list of riding routes to help you plan to go cycling in Annecy.
 Each route includes the ability to download files to a range of devices and includes other helpful information.
-You will find all of the routes listed start and finish in Annecy, so a pleasant spin down along the lake awaits you at the finish.
-Click below to see the riding options in greater detail:
+You will find all of the cycling routes listed start and finish in Annecy, so a pleasant spin down along the lake awaits you at the finish.
+Click below to see the riding options from Annecy in greater detail:

 Annecy is the natural gateway to the Haute Savoie region and is extremely well connected with transport links.
 This makes it an easy destination to travel to.
 It is well served by regular air, rail and bus services.
 Rome2rio.com is an excellent site to help plan your trip to the French Alps.
 Simply enter your start and end points and it will tell you the different options available, cost range and timetable.